See what measures we have in place to ensure our campus is a safe place to study and shop while the Covid-19 situation is ongoing.

 Our Student Life Centre team will be offering a mixture of online, telephone and face-to-face services, which will be tailored to reflect the current circumstances and to meet your needs.

 We have installed screens at reception areas so you can still see someone face-to-face if you need to.

 We will keep you updated on the number of Coronavirus cases among our community.

 We want to be open with you.
-We have published a dashboard, which we are updating twice a week, so you can check cases at Sussex.
+We have published a dashboard, which we are updating every working day, so you can check cases at Sussex.
 This is to make sure there is no misinformation about the number of cases.

 To protect the welfare of other students and our staff, we won't share details on the identity of individuals or the location of residences if they are on campus.

 If the number of cases rises to a point where we need to restrict movement around campus, such as reducing the number of indoor spaces where people mix (even with face coverings on), we will do that.

 We have a clear plan for a range of changes, in line with guidance from the government.

 We care passionately that the University of Sussex environment, both online and on campus, is a warm and welcoming place where everyone feels safe, supported and included, and that all our students are treated with dignity and respect.